dlr-eoc/ukis-frontend-libraries/TUTORIALS.md

-# Creating a simple web map application
+# Creating a basic web map application
 ## Introduction
 In this guide you will follow the necessary steps for creating a basic web map application with the UKIS frontend libraries.
-At the end you should be able to set up an UKIS application yourself and start customising it.
-The application contains the core, map-ol, ... libraries.
+At the end you should be able to set up an UKIS application yourself and start customizing it.
+The application contains the core-ui, map-ol, base-layers-raster and layer-control libraries.
 The finished application integrates some layers from the [EOC GeoService](https://geoservice.dlr.de/web/).

 ## Requirements
 For this tutorial to work you need a code editor of your choice (e.g. Visual Studio Code) and npm installed.

-## Setting up UKIS core
+## Setting up UKIS core-ui
 ### 1. Generate a new [Angular application](https://angular.io/cli/new) in the same Version like specified in our package.json [@angular/core](package.json).
 For this you have to install `@angular/cli` in this specific Version first.
-- For this tutorial use
+- For this tutorial use version `14.1.1`
 ```
 npm install -g @angular/cli@14.1.1
 ```